-In North Carolina, quitclaim deeds are sometimes called “quick claims deeds,” “quit claims deeds,” or “quit claim deeds” in error, but these are the same document.
+Quitclaim deeds are sometimes called “quick claims deeds,” “quit claims deeds,” or “quit claim deeds” in error, but these are the same document.

 Important Laws & Requirements

-Laws: § 47B-8 – Real Property Marketable Act
+North Carolina General Statutes § 47B-8 – Real Property Marketable Act

 How to Write & File a Quitclaim Deed in North Carolina

 On the first page, find the area entitled “Prepared by.”
 Enter the information about the person preparing the form, including their name and address.

-Step 7: In the next section, write the legal description of the property.
+In the next section, write the legal description of the property.
 This will include the property’s description and physical address.
 Add the county where the property is located.